 Museum and Memorial Receive Critical Acclaim

-Close to 300,000 people have visited the Legacy Museum and the National Memorial for Peace and Justice since they opened in April 2018.
+More than 600,000 people have visited the Legacy Museum and the National Memorial for Peace and Justice since they opened in April 2018.
 Local, national, and international visitors and media are describing the sites as powerful spaces for truthfully confronting American history.

 The New York Times declares, "There is nothing like it in the country.
 Which is the point."

 The Washington Post calls the memorial "one of the most powerful and effective new memorials created in a generation. . . .
 [T]his ambitious project will force America to confront not only its wretched history of lynching and racial terror, but also an ongoing legacy of fear and trauma that stretches unbroken from the days of slavery to the Black Lives Matter movement of today."